flatiron-labs/learn-generate/notes.md

 * add reposit gem as a dependency and the option to use it?

 * make js testing an option?
+* does js template need Gemfile for jasmine-flatiron?

 * erb lab template?